emilhe/dash-celery-mwe/readme.md

     source venv/bin/activate
     pip install -r requirements.txt

-Make sure that Redis is available on `localhost:6379`.
-It can be spun up e.g. using docker,

-    sudo docker run --name my-first-redis -d redis
+Copy the .env.example file to a .env file and in values in brackets [] (can be found in the [Azure portal](https://portal.azure.com/)).
 Next, start the worker process,

     celery -A cl.tasks worker --pool solo